turingschool/try-turing/info-fe-be-fs/what-is-fe/index.md

 ---
-title: What is Front End Engineering?
+title: What is Front End Development?
 layout: lesson
 ---

 <a href="../">Back to Lesson Home Page</a>

+# What is Front End Software Development?

 ## How Does the Internet Even Work?